How do cross-chain bridges work? A case on Wormhole (Part 4)

-Following Parts 1 2 3, this article focuses on explaining how Wormhole prevents VAA replay attacks (i.e., the same message can never be delivered twice on the target chain).
+Following Parts 1, 2, and 3, this article focuses on explaining how Wormhole prevents VAA replay attacks (i.e., the same message can never be delivered twice on the target chain).

 This is extremely important because otherwise malicious users may steal tokens by redeeming tokens with the same VAA repeatedly many times.